beatrizfriso/TheDruidsHarvest/README.md

 ## Usage ✏️

-The Librarian API provides the following endpoints for managing a greengrocer:
+The Druid's Harvest API provides the following endpoints for managing a greengrocer:

 ``` GET /api/fruits: Retrieves all fruits in the inventory. ```